andrewlin618/Pokemon-Fight/README.md

 ```
 git clone https://github.com/andrewlin618/Pokemon-Fight.git
 ```

+## Usage
+1. You can change the Pokemon's attributes in 'javascript/pokemonInfo.js';
-2. Open index.html in your browser
+2. Open index.html in your browser;
+3. Enjoy the game!

 ## Support